bigchaindb/site/_src/privacy.md

 We may disclose personal information to law enforcement if we believe disclosure is necessary to:
 - Comply with a law, regulation, or mandatory request such as a warrant or court order.
 - Protect the any person from death or serious bodily injury.
-- Protect the Site or ascribe GmbH from unlawful abuse or attacks.
+- Protect the Site or BigchainDB GmbH from unlawful abuse or attacks.